civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 *Chart 1.
 Rendered in R, ggplot2, and Plotly.
 Hover over points to see more information.*

 The data on the right side are extremely divergent, signifying that this threshold is too early in the spread of coronavirus to make a meaningful comparison between trajectories.
 Additionally, for this and the next few values of *X*, any data that would appear on the left side of the graph are inscrutable, since zero values have an infinitesimal logarithmic value and must therefore be discarded.
+[Some approaches in public health research](https://www.annualreviews.org/doi/full/10.1146/annurev-publhealth-040119-094437) use methods like synthetic minority oversampling to correct for such constraints, but these are not necessary for our purposes.

 Higher values of *X* are where we can make more useful before/after comparisons.
 Below are some selected values of *X*, visualized.